 ...
-Malaysia's commitment is anchored on the clinical and realistic calculation that our prosperity and security are invariably tied to a strong and successful ASEAN. for Malaysia.
-But there are few other objectives that can so reliably focus people's minds, affect policy calculations, and propel government action like international trade.
+Malaysia's commitment is anchored on the clinical and realistic calculation that our prosperity and security are invariably tied to a strong and successful ASEAN.

 This should not be surprising.
 After all, Malaysia is one of the most trade-dependent countries in the world: it is 154 per cent of our gross domestic product (GDP).
 But being a trading nation is not just an economic reality for us; it is also a matter of national identity.
 Being a trading nation is a big part of who we are.